-1. Push local power
+1. Push local power The renewables revolution has.

 The renewables revolution has arrived.
 In Ontario, you can put solar panels on your roof and sell that power right to the grid.